pytexas/PyTexas2017/app/md/about/registration.md

 | Corporate Regular Rate | $150 | Nov 12th |
 | Student | $25 | Nov 12th |
 | Kid (12 and under) | free | Nov 12th |

+## Which Ticket Should I Buy?

+### Corporate

+If your company is paying for you to attend, please register at the corporate rate.
+This will help keep the costs down for everyone else, especially students and those in need of financial assistance.

+### Individual
+If you’re paying for the conference yourself, this is the right registration type for you.
+Employees of non-profits can also opt to register at the individual rate.

+### Student
+Students of academic institutions are allowed to purchase tickets at a discounted rate.
+Please be prepared to provide your student ID at registration.

+## Early Bird Rate
+Only a limited number of individual rate tickets are available at this rate.
+Once they’re sold out, no more will be made available.

+## What’s Included?
+Along with your conference registration, attendees will receive breakfast, lunch, and break refreshments.